vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. On the **Cluster Details** page, do the following:
 - Enter a name for the cluster (Cluster names must be unique within an organization).
 - Select the cluster group to which you want to attach your cluster.
-- Select Cluster Class from the down.
+- Select Cluster Class from the drop down.
 - Use the NSXALB_Labels created for shared cluster on AKO Deployment.

     ![Cluster name and cluster group](img/tko-on-vsphere/67-shared-service-3.png)